billzt/word-dictation/README.md

 # Modify `dictation.txt`
 The first line starting with `###` indicates the ***two-letter language code***.
 Supporting languages are:
+（It might vary depending on your computer.
+Open your terminal and run `say -v '?'` to see the language list in your own system）
 | Name | Gender | Lang | FullLang |
 | --- | --- | --- | --- |
 | Maged | Male | ar | ar_SA |